chipsalliance/Caliptra/doc/Caliptra.md

         <tr>
             <td rowspan=7>4.1.1</td>
             <td>All security mechanisms and functions shall be founded to Roots of Trust (RoT).</td>
             <td>Caliptra forms the basis for all trust in the SoC starting from execution of its immutable ROM.
-See the chapter on Secure Boot Flow.</td>
+See the Secure Boot Flow section.</td>
         </tr>
         <tr>
             <td>If Chains of Trust (CoT) are used, RoT shall serve as the anchor for the CoT.</td>
             <td>All other firmware shall be authenticated and executed as part of a Chain of Trust extended from the Caliptra ROM.
-See the chapter on Secure Boot Flow.</td>
+See the Secure Boot Flow section.</td>
         </tr>
         <tr>
             <td>All RoTs and CoTs shall either be immutable or protected using mechanisms that ensure all RoTs and CoTs remain in a state of integrity.</td>
             <td>All other firmware is authenticated and executed as part of a Chain of Trust extended from the Caliptra ROM.
-See the chapter on Secure Boot Flow.</td>
+See the Secure Boot Flow section.</td>
         </tr>
         <tr>
             <td>All elements of the CoT for update, detection, and recovery in non-volatile storage shall be implemented in platform firmware.</td>